 On warm days, you might want to ditch a restaurant altogether, grab some food to go and head to the beautiful outdoor seating spots dotted around King’s Cross.

-For a quick bite, it’s hard to beat the KERB street food vans.
-Parked up in Granary Square, there’s an ever-changing array of vendors with plenty to suit little tastebuds, from waffles to Chicago-style hotdogs.
-If you’ve missed the vans, there’s a Waitrose just around the corner to create your own picnic.
+For a quick bite, there’s a Waitrose just around the corner to create your own picnic.
 Plus many of the restaurants offer child-friendly take out options too.
-As well as Happy Face and Leon, try Morty and Bob’s in Coal Drops Yard for amazing grilled cheese sandwiches, or head to Pancras Square to find fresh Mexican at Tortilla as well as healthy eatery Maple & KINGS.
+As well as Happy Face and Leon, try Morty and Bob’s in Coal Drops Yard for amazing grilled cheese sandwiches, or head to Pancras Square to find fresh Mexican at Tortilla.

 Food sorted, you just need somewhere to sit and enjoy it.
 There are benches around the fountains in Granary Square, while just off the square are the canalside steps, where kids will love watching the boats trundle by.
 Around the corner (past Waitrose) is Wharf Road Gardens, a quiet grassy area surrounded by flowers, and very handily just beside the Ruby Violet ice cream shop…

 Along the towpath is the pretty and secluded Gasholder Park with its circular lawn and dramatic columns.
-Or, if the little ones need to burn off some steam after lunch, at the top of Coal Drops Yard is Lewis Cubitt Square and Park with fountains, a soft play kit, and an expanse of grass that’s perfect for a runaround.
+Or, if the little ones need to burn off some steam after lunch, at the top of Coal Drops Yard is Lewis Cubitt Square and Park with fountains, a soft play kit in the summer, and an expanse of grass that’s perfect for a runaround.